 a serious accident, illness, unemployment or death.

-If you buy a car privately, including through an internet site,
+If you buy a car privately, including through a car website, you

 covered before you drive away with your new car.
 In fact, when

 you're buying privately it pays to be extra vigilant checking the